nearprotocol/stakewars/scenarios.md

+# Stake Wars 2.0 Test Scenarios
+Please note that Stake Wars is not rewarding anymore node-related test scenarios.
+Instead, we want you to test the functionalities of the delegation smart contracts, by performing the following actions:
+- deposit and withdraw tokens
+- lock and unlock tokens in the staking
+- measure the rewards

+These tests will accelerate the production deployment of the reference delegation contract, and will simplify the staking experience for our users.

-# Here are some test scenarios you can earn points for
+# [OBSOLETE] Here are some test scenarios you can earn points for

 ## This list will expand over time